 Beautifully located just outside of Stockholm in Ekerö, you can pick your own apples at Rosenhill, a traditional and organic family farm that produces vegetables, apples and its own apple juice.
 You can also bring your handpicked apples here to turn them into your very own äppelmust.
 Afterwards, you can unwind and enjoy a selection of sandwiches, soup and ice cream as well as cookies at the attached café.

 Another popular food to forage for during autumn are mushrooms, one of the most popular staples in Swedish cuisine.
 While it might be tempting to wander off into the wilderness on your own, we strongly recommend you to go on a tour with an experienced guide who knows which mushrooms are safe to eat.
+Or explore the forest right next to the city of Stockholm with a hiking trip to see majestic animals living there.

 Whether you come here for the cultural attractions or for hiking, the island is always worth a visit, no matter the weather.
 In autumn, there are always a lot of new exhibitions and fun activities to be found here, surrounded by beautiful nature.